Skip to content

 No series ordering.
 Duplicate formats.
 Filenames that look like they were named by a cat walking across a keyboard.
 Metadata?
 What metadata?
 Half these files open in your reader with “Unknown Author” and a gray square where the cover should be.

 The *arr ecosystem solved this for movies and TV years ago.
 Books got there too — just a bit more chaotically.
-In 2026, you’ve got two serious options: LazyLibrarian and Readarr.
-They solve the same problem differently, and one of them has had a rougher 2024/2025 than the other.
+For years the two serious options were LazyLibrarian and Readarr.
+They solved the same problem differently, and one of them had a rougher run than the other — to the point that in early 2026 the Servarr team officially retired Readarr.
+That changes the calculus a lot, but Readarr installs are still out there and the comparison is worth understanding before you commit.
 Let’s talk about it.

 The Contenders